 - Keep your stuff dry.

 - Have a redundant system, don’t put everything in your backpack!
+If you lose your backpack with everything in it it will be a nightmare.

-- We keep technology in our daypacks, passports in a neck bag, luggage and copies of documents in backpacks.
+- We keep technology in our daypacks, passports in a neck bag, luggage, and copies of documents in backpacks.

 Backpacking Essentials